piechartssuck/courses/content/tasks/_index.md

 </table>
 </center>

+Postings that answered multiple questions can be written as a single coherent narrative that flows well or addressed individually where each item and its corresponding response are clearly defined.

 ### Responding on Slack

 To keep track of what responses go to which post and to receive credit for your responses, use the option pictured below: ![](/img/lesson/slack_pop_menu.png) For further information, please read over [Reply in thread](https://slack.com/help/articles/115000769927-Use-threads-to-organize-discussions-).